chinapedia/wikipedia.abstract.en/Page/Stop_motion.md

 History

-The_Sculptor's_Nightmare_(1908).webm Agathaumas.ogv'' animated by Willis O'Brien in 1925]] Stop-motion animation has a long history in film.
+'' animated by Willis O'Brien in 1925]] Stop-motion animation has a long history in film.
 Originally, it was often used to show objects moving as if by magic.

 The first instance of the stop-motion technique can be credited to Albert E. Smith and J. Stuart Blackton for Vitagraph's _The Humpty Dumpty Circus_ (1897), in which a toy circus of acrobats and animals comes to life.[2]